FFmpeg/FFV1/ffv1.md

 |0...TBA | reserved\*              |{V4}
 |TBA     | first stable variant    |{V4}
 |Other   | reserved for future use |{V4}
+Table: The definitions for micro_version values for FFV1 version 4.{V4}

 \* development versions which may be incompatible with the stable variants.{V4}